Timeline of ancient Assyria: Middle Assyrian Empire, 1363–912 BC

 The successor of Enlil-nirari, Arik-den-ili (c.
 1307–1296 BC), consolidated Assyrian power, and successfully campaigned in the Zagros Mountains to the east, subjugating the Lullubi and Gutians.
 In Syria, he defeated Semitic tribes of the so-called Ahlamu group, who were possibly predecessors of the Arameans or an Aramean tribe.

-He was followed by Adad-nirari I (1295–1275 BC) who made Kalhu (Biblical Calah/Nimrud) his capital, and continued expansion to the northwest, mainly at the expense of the Hittites and Hurrians, conquering Hittite territories such as Carchemish and beyond.
-He then moved into north eastern Asia Minor, conquering Shupria.
+He was followed by Adad-nirari I (1295–1275 BC) who made Kalhu (Biblical Calah or Nimrud) his capital, and continued expansion to the northwest, mainly at the expense of the Hittites and Hurrians, conquering Hittite territories such as Carchemish and beyond.
+He then moved into northeastern Asia Minor, conquering Shupria.
 Adad-nirari I made further gains to the south, annexing Babylonian territory and forcing the Kassite rulers of Babylon into accepting a new frontier agreement in Assyria's favour.